VSadov/VSadov.github.io/_posts/2016-10-01-conditional-receiver.md

 }
 ```

-The interesting point here is that the variant with conditional operator is not just shorter and more readable.
+The interesting point here is that the variant with conditional access is not just shorter and more readable.
 It is also avoiding subtle double-evaluation flaw.
 If you look carefully at the first example, there are two reads of ```customer``` field.
 The first read is to check for null and the second is to invoke the ```Name```.
 If there is a possibility that ```customer``` can be assigned ```null``` between the null check and the invocation, it would result in occasional NullReferenceException, - negating the whole point of the null check.

-The actual code emitted for the conditional operator is more similar to:
+The actual code emitted for the conditional access is more similar to:

 ```cs
 static Customer customer;